igoravl/TfsCmdlets/docs/cmdlets/Connection/Disconnect-TfsConfigurationServer.md

 title: Disconnect-TfsConfigurationServer
 breadcrumbs: [ "Connection" ]
 parent: "Connection"
-description: "Disconnects from the currently connected configuration server."
+description: "Disconnects from the currently connected configuration server. "
 remarks: "The Disconnect-TfsConfigurationServer cmdlet removes the connection previously set by its counterpart Connect-TfsConfigurationServer.
-Therefore, cmdlets relying on a \"default server\" as provided by \"Get-TfsConfigurationServer -Current\" will no longer work after a call to this cmdlet, unless their -Server argument is provided or a new call to Connect-TfsConfigurationServer is made."
+Therefore, cmdlets relying on a \"default server\" as provided by \"Get-TfsConfigurationServer -Current\" will no longer work after a call to this cmdlet, unless their -Server argument is provided or a new call to Connect-TfsConfigurationServer is made. "
 parameterSets:
   "_All_": [  ]
   "__AllParameterSets":